RobinHYuan/Document_Analyzer/README.md

   - The number of unique words to the total number of words, m<sub>4</sub>
   - The number of words occurring exactly once to the total number of words, m<sub>5</sub>

+### Part II: Sentiment Analysis
+In this part, Google Cloud Natural Language client library is used to detect the sentiment[^4] of each sentence in the given document.
+Using Google's Natural Language AI system, we can obtain a sentiment score and a sentiment magnitude.
+A sentence is positive if the sentiment score is ≥ 0.3.
+A sentence is negative is the sentiment score is ≤ -0.3.

 [^1]: We will consider a sentence to be a sequence of characters that is terminated by  the characters ```! ? .``` or EOF excludes whitespace on either end and is not empty.